teaganogorman/python-database/README.md

 Opens and manipulates files and then sends them to a mysql database Currently working for pnpc, parmalat, weather_sa and pvspot

+Required modules (must be installed on computer): sqlalchemy, pymysql, pandas

 Files to upload must be in the directory specified on line 127 (currently dirname='C:/push_to_db/')

 Database info must be on line 142, in the format below: